systemsecologygroup/PlAcE_R/README.md

 > ## Where to get help

-placer_R@gmail.com for questions about placer usage and more general questions on bootstrap simulations and applications to frequency data.
+For questions or issues about placer usage and more general questions on bootstrap simulations and applications to frequency data please use github repository (https://github.com/systemsecologygroup/PlAcE_R).

 > ## References